 - Empathize deeply with users – helps you understand both what users are feeling, and why they are feeling that way.
 Puts their actions and feelings in a narrative that is easy to understand and sympathize with.

 - Fostering cross-functional alignment – allows different functions to plot the things that they care about on the same map.
-For example, designers might care about the user flow through the app, whilst engineers want to see the underlying tech tech, and marketers what to see the email and notification touch points.
-This develops a joint understanding of the customer experience and alignment on the company priorities.
+Designers might care about the user flow through the app, whilst engineers want to see the underlying tech tech, and marketers want to see touch points.
+This develops a joint understanding.

 - Helping identify the top problems to solve – helps you see where the biggest problems to solve are, and suggests potential solutions by connecting customer goals with their touch points and resulting emotions.